lucia-pezzetti/Bounded-One-Shot-Linear-Programming/README.md

 Right: Representative closed-loop trajectories for $dx=4$, $N = 5000, M =500, $m=5kg, w_{max} = 5 rad/s and c = 0.5 Ns^2/m^2$.
 The \textit{moment-matching} (MM) controller achieves a cost of $9675.50 \pm 5069.84$ and reduces oscillations compared to the zero-input baseline, whose obtained cost is $10104.59 \pm 5050.46$.

 ### Computational Remarks
-The baseline approach requires solving only the data-driven LP of Equation 5, but often results in unbounded problems.
-The proposed method introduces an LMI preprocessing step to construct a feasible objective direction.
-Although this increases the offline computational cost, it substantially enlarges the regime in which the LP admits a finite solution.
+The baseline approach requires solving only the LP~\eqref{data-driven_LP} but often results in unbounded problems.
+The proposed moment-matching LP adds the cost of solving~\eqref{ifcond}, but substantially enlarges the regime in which the LP admits a finite solution.
 For the tested dimensions, this preprocessing overhead is moderate compared to the benefit of guaranteed boundedness.
 The following image reports the averaged solving times across the bounded instances.
-We also mention that we are confident that the code can be further optimized and times can be surely decreased.
+We note that the implementation could likely be further optimized, potentially leading to reduced computation times.

 <p align="center">
   <img src="figures/lp_solve_time_heatmap_nonlinear_dx_vs_N_fixed_du_1_degree_2.png" height="250" style="vertical-align: middle;">